GridisBlueFeathers/git-workshop/README.md

 ```

 ### What is a version control system?
-A **version control system** is a **system** that **controls verions** of your project.
+A **version control system** is a **system** that **controls versions** of your project.
 So that, for example, if your project got a new feature, and it started to break something, it would be possible to go back to a stable version.

 ### Why use Git
 Git is very verbose.
 On each action Git usually gives a lot of information on what just happened, or if **Git** doesn't like something, it usually would output the problem desctiption and potentially how to solve it.